 (Laughter)

 Nice.
 Wow.
-That’s the first I’ve ever seen that.
+That’s the time I’ve ever seen that.
 Bonus physical resilience.
 Well done, everyone.
-Now that’s +1 mental resilience, which means you have more mental focus, more discipline, and willpower.
-We know from the scientific research that willpower works like a muscle.
-It gets stronger the more you exercise it.
-So tackling a tiny challenge giving up, even one as absurd as snapping your fingers exactly 50 times or counting backwards 100 by seven is actually a scientifically validated way to boost willpower.
+Now that’s worth +1 resilience, which means you have more mental focus, more discipline, determination willpower.
+We know from the scientific research that willpower actually like a muscle.
+It gets stronger the more you it.
+So tackling a tiny challenge without giving up, even as absurd as snapping your fingers exactly 50 times counting backwards from 100 by seven is actually a scientifically way to boost your willpower.

 So good job.
-Quest number three.
-Pick one: of the room, fate’s really determined this for you, but are the two options.
-If you’re inside, find a window and look out it.
+Quest three.
+Pick one: Because of the room, fate’s really determined this for you, but are the two options.
+If you’re inside, find a and look out of it.
 If you’re outside, find a window and look in.
-Or a quick YouTube or Google image search for “baby [your favorite animal.]”
+Or do quick YouTube or Google image search for “baby [your animal.]”

-Do it your phones, or just shout out some baby animals, and I’ll put them on screen.
-So, what do we want to see?
+Do it on your phones, or just shout out baby animals, and I’ll put them on the screen.
+So, what do we to see?
 Sloth, giraffe, elephant, snake.
-Okay, let’s see what we got.
-Baby and baby llamas.
-Everybody look.
-Got that?
-Okay, one more. elephant.
+Okay, let’s see we got.
+Baby dolphin and baby llamas.
+Everybody look. that?
+Okay, one more.
+Baby elephant.

 (Audience) Oh!